 Over the last three years, Skagit Transit has engaged in the early stages of constructing a new Maintenance, Operations, and Administrative facility.
-This has been done in phases including 2 completed phases; the Feasibility Study phase and the Property Acquisition Phase.
-The project is currently in the Design and Engineering Phase.
-The construction phase will begin in 2019 if funding is available.
+This has been done in phases including 3 completed phases; the Feasibility Study phase, the Property Acquisition Phase, and the engineering and design phase.
+The project is currently under construction with 3 separate construction phases as funding will be coming in piecemeal fashion rather than in a single allotment.
+Construction phase 1 began in 2021 and should be complete in the first quarter of 2022.
+Future phases will be constructed as funding becomes available.
 A Title VI Equity Analysis was completed in the Feasibility Phase and showed no adverse impacts with the site selected.
 The full report is included in Appendix F.